 Before leaving for your beach walk

-Check the tide times available from The Met Office and brush up on water skills with a quick reminder of the RNLI water safety advice page.
+Check the tide times available at The Met Office and brush up on water skills with a quick reminder of the RNLI water safety advice page.
 Both are invaluable.
 If it’s high tide, in some coastal locations, then a coastal cliff walk or dune walk may be more appropriate, where beaches may become inaccessible.
 Work your visit around the tide times where 2 hours after the tide has turned, started going out is ideal.
 The shingle and sand being exposed is starting to dry out and not so soft underfoot.

 If there are some local reviews about the beach on social media, have a read of these as they will have useful information for any new visitor.
 They may inform you if there’s a temporary closure because of an event, for example, and save you an unwanted trip or lifeguard safety information posted.

-In hot weather, dogs can become dehydrated very quickly, so be prepared with plenty of water available for them and best to avoid taking your dog for a walk at the height of the day at noon.
+In hot weather, dogs can become dehydrated very quickly, so not only be prepared with plenty of water available for them, but plan the day around midday and early afternoon sun, not to catch sun burn either.

 Your mobile is essential, particularly if you use GPS tracking services for your dog.
-Some beaches may have no or poor reception, especially where they are located at sea level or below, so do check constantly that the beach has good signals.
+Some beaches may have no or poor reception, especially where they are located at sea level or below, so do check constantly that the beach has good signals whilst walking.
 You may only have to move 3 metres or so in another direction for the signals to be ‘live’ again.

-- New surroundings are a wonderful haven for dogs and owners and this is from the minute you both step out of your car right along sandy walks, dunes, cliffs and beaches.
+- New surroundings are a wonderful adventure for dogs and owners and this is from the minute you both step out of your car, right along sandy walks, dunes, cliffs and beaches.
 Try not to get distracted by the new scenery too much and keep your eyes on your dog at all times.

-- You may be frantically whistling and unusually they don’t respond, bolting off and this becomes a problem.
+- You may be frantically whistling and unusually your dog doesn’t respond, bolting off and this becomes a problem.
 It’s important to keep your dog in view, even though you may now be jogging or running frantically to catch up with them.
 As soon as you do, pop them on a long line and walk to another area.

 - If your pet stops at rock pools and starts drinking, try and pull them away as the water will be salty and not necessarily healthy for them.
 It may mean you need to soon return to your vehicle, or seaside staycation home, so they can catch up drinking some fresh water.